adjust/dev-docs/docs/ios/features/configuration/skad.md

    - Description
 * - `fineValue`
    - Integer
-   - The conversion value sent by the Adjust backend
+   - The conversion value sent by Adjust's servers
 * - `coarseValue`
    - String
    - The coarse conversion value.
 This value is used if your app doesn't have sufficient installs to reach the privacy threshold.
 Accepted values: